EpicOrange/riichi_advanced/documentation/documentation.md

 - `interruptible_actions`: List of actions that can be interrupted by buttons
 - `max_revealed_tiles`: Number of tiles to show at the top at all times
 - `max_rounds`: Number of rounds before the game ends
+- `persistent_statuses`: Names of statuses that should persist between rounds.
+- `persistent_counters`: Names of counters that should persist between rounds.
 - `play_restrictions`: List of two-element arrays detailing a **play restriction**.
 The first element is an array of tiles that the restriction applies to.
 The second element is a condition -- if the condition is true, the player cannot play that tile.
 - `reserved_tiles`: List of tiles reserved from the end of the wall
 - `revealed_tiles`: List of reserved tiles revealed at the start of the game